alfradchew/StatisticalApp_RShiny/README.md

 Alternatively, the app can be directly accessed from [here](https://alfrad92.shinyapps.io/statistical_app/).
 However, it should be noted that it is much faster running the app on your local machine.

+To begin, load the file "simulated_data.xlsx" onto the app.

 ### 2 OVERVIEW
 ---------------------